fenago/natural-language-processing-workshop/lab_guides/Lab_3.md

                           3 : 'cluster_3', 4: 'cluster_4'}))
     ```

     The preceding code generates the following output:
 ![](./images/B16062_03_07.jpg)

-Using the preceding image, we can analyze the high-level patterns that
-the clustering algorithm found to group the articles into one of the
-four clusters.
-As you can see, cluster 2 has mostly religion-related
-articles, while cluster 3 consists of primarily sales-related articles.
-The other two clusters do not have a proper distinction.
-The reason for
-this could be that the model figured out that words related to
-\"religion\" and \"for sale\" appeared frequently in the articles that
-were classified into those respective clusters, while the articles on
-\"electronics\" consist of mostly generic words.

 **Note**

 One major disadvantage of hierarchical clustering is scalability.
 Using
 hierarchical clustering for large datasets is very difficult; for such